gbatc/gbatc.github.io/index.md

 <h3>Sat.
 Nov.
 23</h3>

-The morning session takes place in M1001.
+The morning session takes place in M1001, College of Science.
 The afternoon session takes place in Lecture Hall 3-106.

 <details>
   <summary>